 Team's Most Valuable Player (1994, 1995)

 Four-time Letterwinner in Hockey

 Aldershot High School (Burlington, Ont.), 1992

-ACADEMIC SUCCESS Under Frost's guidance, the Gophers have recorded a at least a 3.0 grade point average and increased the team's Academic Progress Rating (APR) each season.
-Minnesota has accumulated 65 WCHA All-Academic Team members, 14 WCHA Scholar Athlete honorees and one WCHA Scholar-Athlete of the Year (Gigi Marvin, 2009) since Frost took reign.
+ACADEMIC SUCCESS Under Frost's guidance, the Gophers have recorded a 3.0 or higher grade point average and increased the team's Academic Progress Rating (APR) each season.
+Minnesota has accumulated 72 WCHA All-Academic Team members, 19 WCHA Scholar Athlete honorees and two WCHA Outstanding Student-Athlete of the Year award recipients (Gigi Marvin, 2009 and Kelly Terry, 2014) since Frost took reign.

 INTERNATIONAL COACHING EXPERIENCE Frost has served USA Hockey by working development camps and serving as a coach for various U.S. teams.
 In 2006, he was an assistant coach of the U.S. Under-22 Team, and from 2008-09, he was an assistant coach for the U.S. National Team.

 PERSONAL LIFE Frost grew up in Burlington, Ontario, and attended Aldershot High School.
 After graduating from Aldershot, he decided to attend college at Bethel University, which is where his parents originally met.
 While at Bethel, he studied Physical & Health Education and was a two-sport athlete, competing in hockey and golf.
 Frost was a four-year letterwinner in hockey and completed his career ranked eighth on Bethel's career scoring list.
 In 1994 and 1995, he was voted the team's Most Valuable Player and Most Inspirational.
 He also captained the Royals his junior and senior seasons.
 At Bethel, Frost met his wife Dayna.
 They now reside in Cottage Grove, Minn., and have three sons: Micah, Jonah and Josiah.